Table of Contents

 The earliest date that Excel can understand is January 1, 1900.
-This date has the serial number of 1.
-January 2, 1900, has the serial number of 2; January 3, 1900, has the serial number of 3 and so on.
+This date has serial number 1.
+January 2, 1900, has the serial number of 2; January 3, 1900, has the serial number of 3, and so on.
 The last date Excel can understand is December 31, 9999.

 You can convert a date to a serial number and a serial number to a date.
 In an Excel cell, say in cell A1, I type date 1/1/1900, it is actually 1st January 1900.
 Press Enter.
 Excel will automatically understand that this is a date.

 If I change the format to General, this is what happens:

 Let’s try another date, 1/31/1900.
 What should be the serial value of this date?
 31, right?